Master of Science in Physician Assistant Studies Program

 Program Application Process

-Des Moines University participates in the web-based Central Application Service for Physician Assistants (CASPA) offered through the Physician Assistant Education Association, which handles online applications.
+Des Moines University participates in the web-based Central Application Service for Physician Assistants (CASPA) offered through the Physician Assistant Education Association (PAEA), which handles online applications.

 Detailed information regarding the process can be found on the PA program webpage.

 Select candidates will be invited to interview.
 Applicants will receive a response to their application after the interview process.

 Curriculum Overview and Outline

 The Physician Assistant program is 25 months in length.
 The first year is devoted to classroom and laboratory instruction.
 The second year is devoted to clinical experiences, with the final month allowing for comprehensive assessments and presentation of capstone projects.
 The academic calendar includes no extended vacation periods but does provide short breaks in the fall, winter, and spring of the first year, and one to two weeks during the second year.

 The didactic curriculum in the Physician Assistant program is designed to meet the needs of students who will be working with physicians in primary care and medical specialties.
 The curriculum is enhanced by course work in ethics, health systems, epidemiological principles, research methods, and a capstone project.

 The clinical curriculum begins with first-year clinical experiences starting during the fall term.
 Clinical experiences offer a break from the rigors of the classroom and let students apply the learned material to the clinical setting.
 The second year curriculum includes 48 weeks of organized and comprehensive clinical coursework, including Supervised Clinical Practice Experiences (SCPEs).
 Clinical courses focus on the following areas: Family Medicine (12 weeks), Internal Medicine (12 weeks), Emergency Medicine (4 weeks), Surgery (4 weeks), Behavioral and Mental Health (4 weeks), Women's Health (2 weeks), and Pediatrics (2 weeks).
 Students are also required to complete eight weeks of elective clinical coursework.
 Sites are located throughout Iowa, the Midwest, and the United States.
 Students may be able to complete one of their clinical experiences internationally through the global health department as part of the elective coursework.

 To review the program’s goals and outcome statistics, and how they compare to national averages, please visit the program’s webpage.